certifaction/cli/docs/guides/digital-signature.md

 # Digital signature

-Certifaction digital signature allows client to add one or more digital signatures to PDF documents.
+Certifaction's digital signature allows client to add one or more digital signatures to PDF documents.

 Certifaction document signature is based on the [PAdES](https://en.wikipedia.org/wiki/PAdES) standard, which uses cryptography and the public PKI infrastructure to provides the highest guarantee against forgery.